Local pairing of Feynman histories in many-body Floquet models: Introduction

 This work builds on and complements other recent research in a number of ways.
 Most directly, the possibility that domains arise in the pairing of Feynman histories was shown for a model solvable in the large-$q$ limit by one of the present authors and others \cite{chan2018spectral}.
-The current paper shows how to formulate and test this idea in a generic setting, demonstrates that it has consequences beyond the behaviour of the SFF, and links it to the notion of the entanglement membrane, which characterises the scrambling of quantum information in chaotic quantum systems \cite{jonay2018coarse,zhou2019emergent,zhou2019entanglement}.
-The idea of using a transfer matrix to generate the SFF and to calculate other quantities has been applied previously in several settings \cite{bertini2018exact,bertini2019entanglement,bertini2019exact,akila2016particle,akila2017semiclassicalprl,akila2018semiclassicalannals,gopalakrishnan2019unitary,braun2020transition}.
+The current paper shows how to formulate and test this idea in a generic setting, demonstrates that it has consequences beyond the behaviour of the SFF, and links it to the notion of the entanglement membrane, which characterises the scrambling of quantum information in chaotic quantum systems \cite{jonay2018coarse,zhou2019emergent,zhou2020entanglement}.
+The idea of using a transfer matrix to generate the SFF and to calculate other quantities has been applied previously in several settings \cite{bertini2018exact,bertini2019entanglement,piroli2020exact,akila2016particle,akila2017semiclassicalprl,akila2018semiclassicalannals,gopalakrishnan2019unitary,braun2020transition,lerose2020influence,sonner2020characterizing}.
 This approach arose from discussions of periodic orbits in many-body systems \cite{gutkin2016classical}, was developed as a method for treating kicked spin chains \cite{akila2016particle}, and has been elaborated further as a way of accessing the semiclassical limit and making connections with periodic orbit theory \cite{akila2017semiclassicalprl,akila2018semiclassicalannals}.
-Such a transfer matrix also forms the basis for the analysis of self-dual kicked spin chains \cite{bertini2018exact}, which display exact RMT behaviour of the SFF.
+Such a transfer matrix also forms the basis for the analysis of self-dual kicked spin chains \cite{bertini2018exact,flack2020statistics}, which display exact RMT behaviour of the SFF.
 Away from the self-dual point, recent work has investigated the evolution of this transfer matrix from ergodic to many-body localised behaviour \cite{braun2020transition}.
-Both the RFCs we consider and the kicked spin chains investigated by other groups lead naturally to a description in terms of Feynman histories in Fock space.
-There have also been complementary efforts to study many-body quantum dynamics in the semiclassical limit, by relating obits of a classical problem to properties of its quantum counterpart.
-These include studies of the spectral properties, investigations of many-body versions of coherent backscattering, and of the out-of-time-order correlator \cite{engl2014coherent,dubertrand2016spectral,waltner2017trace,rammensee2018manybody}.
+The important distinction between those works and ours is that we are concerned with generic behaviour unrelated to self-duality, and at late times.